 Textile, Fibra, 1953

 This is a textile.
 It was designed by Eszter Haraszty and produced by Knoll Textiles and printed by Printext.
 It is dated 1953 and we acquired it in 2011.
-Its medium is medium: linen technique: screen printed on plain weave label: screen printed linen.
+Its medium is linen and its technique is screen printed on plain weave.
 It is a part of the Textiles department.

 Eszter Haraszty was head of Knoll’s textile division from 1950 to 1955.
 She also served as color consultant to Knoll Associates and frequently collaborated with Herbert Matter on the company’s promotional materials.
 Her strong color sense had a major impact on the “Knoll look,” as she moved the company away from the earth tones popular at the time and developed a coordinated palette of bright, clear colors across the entire textile line.
 Fibra was one of Knoll’s most successful print designs, and it remained in production for 16 years.
 It was selected for MoMA’s Good Design exhibition in 1953 and won the American Institute of Decorators first award for printed fabrics in 1954.